Cheng-Lin-Li/MachineLearning/K-Means/README.md

     a.	new_centroid = [ [x0, y0, n0], [x1, y1, n1], [x2, y2, n2]]
     b.	n0, n1, n2 = total number of points which identify belonging to these new centroids.

+## Process
+  1. According to the required number of clusters, K, program randomly pick up K initial centroids from data set.
+  2. Get all data points from input file, clusters.txt, into system.
+The data file contains 150 points of 2 dimensions’ data set.
+  3. Calculate the distance for each data point and label the cluster:

+    a.
+Calculate the distance between K centroids and each data point.
+      i.
+Label the data point to shortest distance of cluster by identification variable “data_classification” in data structure. ii.
+If the distance is the same, the data point will belong to first shortest centroid. iii.
+Record down the shortest distance for each point base on exist/old centroid points.
+  4. Calculate the new centroids.

+    a.
+Base on the new groups of data points, calculate new centroids.
+    b.
+Calculate the total distance for each new centroid with its own group of data points.
+  5. Termination:

+    a.
+Condition:
+      i.
+If the improve of total distance is less than 1e-9, we stop the process.
+    b.
+Else repeat step 3 ~ 5.